Bryan De La Cruz Player Props: Marlins vs. Orioles

 Bryan De La Cruz At The Plate

-- Among the qualifying hitters, he ranks 31st in batting average, while his on-base percentage ranks 79th and he is 77th in slugging.
+- Among qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 84th and he is 83rd in slugging.

-- De La Cruz has driven home a run in 30 games this season (34.9%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on four occasions..
+- De La Cruz has picked up an RBI in 35.6% of his games this season, with two or more RBI in 17.2% of his games.
+He has also driven in three or more runs in four contests.

+- He has scored in 30 games this season (34.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.